Sunflower Project Operational Group: Improving the sustainability of sunflowers through conservation agriculture PHASE 2

 The project's objectives include:

-- Improving crop emergence by adapting machinery and conservation agriculture methods (band tillage, stubble sweepers, adapting seeders to very clayey soil conditions).
+- Improving crop emergence by adapting conservation agriculture machinery and methods (strip tillage, stubble sweepers, adapting seeders to very clayey soil conditions).

-Improvement in sunflower germination in direct sowing (critical period of the crop), which, together with the lower management cost, will increase the farmer's economic benefit.
-Improvements in the use of the machinery used for the management of sunflower sowing.
-This better use results in greater control of sowing (efficiency) and optimization of inputs.
-The solutions found may benefit machinery manufacturers (possible technological improvements or improvements in the use of machinery).
+Improved sunflower germination during direct sowing (a critical crop period), which, combined with lower management costs, will increase farmers' economic benefits.
+Improved use of machinery for sunflower seed management.
+This improved use results in greater sowing control (efficiency) and optimized inputs.
+The solutions found could benefit machinery manufacturers (possible technological improvements or improvements in the use of machinery).

-With regard to climate change, lower CO2 emissions and a better energy balance in crop management, due to lower emissions from the soil through the degradation of organic matter and less use of machinery.
-Improved biodiversity of arthropods and increased carbon sequestration in the soil by improving the structure and increasing the amount of organic matter in the soil.
-Greater training of farmers and technicians by having more tools and knowledge to deal with the consequences of climate change.
+Regarding climate change, lower CO2 emissions and a better energy balance from crop management are expected, due to lower emissions from the soil due to the degradation of organic matter and less use of machinery.
+Improved arthropod biodiversity and increased soil carbon sequestration by improving soil structure and increasing the amount of organic matter in the soil.
+Greater training for farmers and technicians, with more tools and knowledge available to address the consequences of climate change.
 This also increases the resilience of the system.

 - Coordinator/entity email: overoz@agriculturadeconservacion.org